 Championship games were played at many sites through the first six years of the playoffs.
 But in 1982, all championship games were played at Camp Randall Stadium in Madison in a two-day event.
 That format remains in existence.

-St. Mary's Springs has won the most football championships with nine.
-Kimberly and Stratford are second on the list of championships with eight.
-Edgar, Lancaster and Waunakee are next with seven titles, and Arrowhead, Homestead and Monroe each have six crowns.
+Stratford has won the most football championships with 10 followed by Edgar and St. Mary's Springs with nine.
+Kimberly is fourth on the list of championships with eight.
+Lancaster and Waunakee are next with seven titles, and Arrowhead, Homestead and Monroe each have six crowns.
 Catholic Memorial, D.C.
 Everest, Menomonie, and Osseo-Fairchild have each won five.
-Amherst, Ashwaubenon, Brillion, Colby, Darlington and Wisconsin Lutheran have won four.
-Schools with three titles are Antigo, Aquinas, Columbus, De Soto, Gilman, Glenwood City, Hilbert, Kenosha Tremper, Manitowoc Lincoln, Marshfield, Monona Grove, Owen-Withee, Regis, Shell Lake, Somerset, Spring Valley, Stanley-Boyd, Two Rivers, Westby and Wrightstown.
+Amherst, Aquinas, Ashwaubenon, Brillion, Colby, Darlington and Wisconsin Lutheran have won four.
+Schools with three titles are Antigo, Columbus, De Soto, Gilman, Glenwood City, Hilbert, Kenosha Tremper, Manitowoc Lincoln, Marshfield, Monona Grove, Notre Dame, Owen-Withee, Regis, Rice Lake, Shell Lake, Somerset, Spring Valley, Stanley-Boyd, Two Rivers, Westby and Wrightstown.

 Stratford (2003-08) is the only program to win six straight championships.
 Kimberly is the only program other than Stratford to win five titles in succession (2013-17).
 Amherst (2015-17), Lancaster (2000-02), Manitowoc (1984-86), Monroe (1990-92), Two Rivers (1980-82) and Waunakee (2009-11) are the other schools to win three consecutive State championships.

-Edgar has compiled the most victories in the history of the football playoffs with 91 in qualifying 36 times.
-St. Mary's Spring and Waunakee are next with 82 wins in 20 and 31 playoff appearances, respectively.
-Stratford has 80 wins in its 37 appearances, and Darlington has won 78 playoff games in its 34 appearances.
-Menomonie with 77 wins in qualifying 36 times.
+Edgar has compiled the most victories in the history of the football playoffs with 101 in qualifying 38 times.
+Stratford with 90 wins in 38 appearances is next, and Waunakee has 88 wins in 29 playoff appearances followed by St. Mary's Springs with 84 wins in the playoffs with its 22 experiences.
+Darlington has won 83 playoff games in its 36 appearances, and Lancaster and Menomonie are next with 78 wins in qualifying 38 times.

 In 2012, the reinstatement of a reduced-player option for member schools became available as 16 teams opted for the eight-player format.
 The top four teams in two separate regions met for a four-game jamboree at the end of the season.
 In 2018, the first sanctioned eight-player State tournament was held with eight teams qualifying for the playoffs, which expanded to 16 teams in 2019.